 Here is the email from Phillip Jordan

-I thought that you may be interested in seeing a copy of a document that I found at an autojumble in the UK.
+I thought that you might be interested in seeing a copy of a document that I found at an autojumble in the UK.

 After the liberation of France in 1944, the Nazis left behind various motorcycles and vehicles.
 The CMR was set up to refurbish BMWs bikes because they were in great need of transport.
 The R71 became the CMR71, and the R66 became the CMR66.
 There was also a limited number of R75s.
 After they ran out of original BMW parts, they started manufacturing parts to produce the R73.
 The BMW logo was changed to a CMR logo.

 I hope that I am not telling you a story that you know about already.
-I think that you will be able to follow the French text OK.
+I think that you will be able to follow the French text.

 This shows that Ratier intended to export motorcycles to America.
 Just because I have never heard of any of these motorcycles being imported into the USA doesn’t mean that it didn’t happen.